mxstbr/mxstbr.com/pages/blog/technical-hindsight-spectrum.md

 }
 ```

-While that's great, there's a new kid on the block and it's even more awesome: [Prisma](https://prisma.io).
+That's one pretty API!
+Buutttt, there's a new kid on the block and it's even better: [Prisma](https://prisma.io).

 We are already using GraphQL for our API, so using the GraphQL SDL to define our db schema would have been a natural fit.
 On top of that, Prisma automatically generates(!) type-safe(!!) database queries and migrations(!!!)—a phenomenal developer experience!
 Let's look at the same GraphQL resolver again, but this time using Prisma: